 Interview: Following the submission of applications on Wednesday, April 26th, qualified applicants will be asked to interview with Minds Matter’s Executive Committee to gauge interest and assess commitment to the program.

 Selection: The selection process is highly competitive and results in a pool of dedicated and talented young adults.
 In 2016, less than one-third of applicants were accepted to Minds Matter Boston.

 High school students are admitted as sophomores and spend three years in the program, receiving:

-- Free, 1.5 hour ACT prep course from our professional partners (Academic Approach)
+- Free, 1.5 hour ACT prep course from our professional partners (The Princeton Review)